Agoric/documentation/main/zoe/guide/contract-requirements.md

     );
 ```

-The third argument (which is optional and wasn't needed for the first invitation) says
+The third argument (which is optional and wasn't needed for the first `invitation`) says
-that the counterparty has to offer an amount that matches the first party's `want.Price`,
+the counterparty has to offer an `amount` matching the first party's `want.Price`,
 and should ask for the first party's `give.Asset`.
 The optional third argument to
-`makeInvitation()` is included so the invitation will contain the terms so the recipient
+`makeInvitation()` is included so the `invitation` will contain the `terms` so the `invitation`
-of the invitation can rely on them.
+recipient can rely on them.

-The matchingSeatOfferHandler for this very simple contract calls `swap()`, a helper for
+The `matchingSeatOfferHandler` for this very simple contract calls `swap()`, a helper for
 the simple case that each party wants what the other offered.
 If the terms match, Zoe
-gives each the payout they asked for, and closes out the contract.
+gives each the `payout` they asked for, and closes out the contract.
 If the terms don't
 match, they each get back what they brought to the exchange, and it's still over.

 ``` js